simonbray/training-material/topics/computational-chemistry/tutorials/setting-up-molecular-systems/tutorial.md

 > ### {% icon tip %} What is a .tgz file?
 >
 > This is a compressed file and needs to be uncompressed using the correct tool.
-> On Linux or Mac: tar will work fine `tar -zxvf example.tgz`
+> On Linux or Mac: tar will work fine `tar -zxvf example.tgz`.
 > On Windows use [7zip](https://www.7-zip.org/download.html) or download Git for windows and use Git Bash.
 {: .tip}